cloudify-cosmo/docs.getcloudify.org/content/cli/executions.md

                         Allow passing custom parameters (which were not defined in the workflow's schema in the blueprint) to the execution
 * `-f, --force` -          Execute the workflow even if there is an ongoing execution for the given deployment
 * `--timeout INTEGER` -     Operation timeout in seconds (The execution itself will keep going, but the CLI will stop waiting for it to terminate) (default: 900)
-* `-l, --include-logs` -   Include logs in returned events
+* `-l, --include-logs / --no-logs` -   Include logs in returned events
 * `--json` -               Output events in a consumable JSON format
+* ` -t, --tenant-name TEXT`      The name of the tenant on which the execution will be executed.
+If unspecified, the current tenant is used.

 &nbsp;
 #### Example